yash-sharma1/docs-site/docs/smart-chain/developer/fullnode.md

 ### Fullnode
 - VPS running recent versions of Mac OS X or Linux.
-- 2T GB of free disk space
+- 1T GB of free disk space, solid-state drive(SSD).
-- 8 cores of CPU and 16 gigabytes of memory (RAM).
+- 8 cores of CPU and 32 gigabytes of memory (RAM).
 - A broadband Internet connection with upload/download speeds of 5 megabyte per second

 ### Validator
 - VPS running recent versions of Mac OS X or Linux.
-- 2T GB of free disk space
+- 2T GB of free disk space, solid-state drive(SSD).
-- 8 cores of CPU and 16 gigabytes of memory (RAM)
+- 8 cores of CPU and 32 gigabytes of memory (RAM)
 - Suggest m5zn.2xlarge instance type on AWS, or c2-standard-8 on Google cloud.
-- A broadband Internet connection with upload/download speeds of 8 megabyte per second
+- A broadband Internet connection with upload/download speeds of 10 megabyte per second

 ## Settings